 The summit was last year in July 2023.
-The rainy season had not yet ended, and I was the first guest at Akaishi and Arakawa huts, as I departed from Sawashima on the first day the huts opened in a clockwise loop.
+The rainy season had not yet ended, and I was the first guest at Akaishi and Arakawa huts, as I departed from Sawashima on the first day the huts were open.

 It was raining lightly when we left Sawarajima Hut at 5 a.m.
-We held out for about 2 hours while checking the situation at Akaishi Hut on the way, but then decided to take the plunge and attack the summit at 10 a.m. (we would return if the weather worsened with the people at the hut).
+We waited for about 2 hours while checking the situation at Akaishi Hut on the way, but then decided to take the plunge and attack the summit at 10 a.m. (we had to go back to the hut if the weather worsened).
 (I promised to come.)

 Since I was the first visitor of the season, I would like to thank the people at Akaishi-goya and Arakawa-goya for their hospitality.
 The Arakawagoya specialty curry rice was especially delicious!